Chicago Studies Courses | Chicago Studies Quarters | Interdisciplinary Certificate in Chicago Studies | Primary Contacts

 A list of possible/previously pursued experiences may be found on the Chicago Studies website.
 Existing programs sponsored by Chicago Studies partners (both internal and external to the University) may fulfill one or more of these requirements; students should discuss this during their initial advising appointment.
 NB: This requirement may be waived for third- and fourth-year students who elect to pursue the Chicago Studies Certificate in conjunction with a more fully developed academic or civic project.

-2. Chicago Studies Courses (at least 3)
+2. Chicago Studies Courses (at least three)

 The Chicago Studies Certificate requires completion of three Chicago Studies (CHST) cross-listed courses with a C– or above.
 In some cases, special permission may be granted for inclusion of one or more non-designated courses, provided that students can demonstrate their individual application of course content to their overall Certificate project, e.g., completion of a Chicago-focused research project as part of course requirements.
 Students wishing to claim one or more non-CHST courses will need to propose and receive approval for their chosen sequence of courses.
 Such petitions will be evaluated on a case-by-case basis, in relation to the petitioner’s stated rationale for including specific courses in their program of study and engagement.
 The General Petition Form is available on the College website and on the Chicago Studies Certificate Canvas site.
 It should be directed to Sabina Shaikh (sabina@uchicago.edu), faculty director for Chicago Studies.
 Advising on this academic component and selection of appropriate courses is available; visit the Chicago Studies website for current listings of Chicago Studies courses or search for "Chicago Studies" (CHST) in the course selection portal.